-An index number is a number that “measures a relative change in a variable or an average relative change in a group of related variables with respect to a base”.
+The index numbers are numbers that “measure a relative change in a variable or an average relative change in a group of related variables concerning a base”.
 An index number indicates the level of certain phenomena at some given period in comparison with the level of the same phenomena at some reference period.
 The index numbers are usually constructed for economic variables such as price, quantity, wage, unemployment, investment, cost of living, etc.

-There are many uses of index numbers but the most important are:
+There are many uses for index numbers but the most important are:

-- Many economic plans and Government policies depend on index numbers, for example, to control raising prices government import from the other countries or give subsidy (financial support) to the manufacturer.
+- Many economic plans and Government policies depend on index numbers, for example, to control rising prices of government imports from other countries or give subsidies (financial support) to the manufacturer.

-- Price index numbers are used to know the purchasing ability of money at different periods and places.
+- The Price index number is used to know the purchasing ability of money at different periods and places.

-- Quantity index numbers are used to know the changes in the quantities produced, consumed, sold, purchased, imported or exported, etc.
+- The quantity index number is used to know the changes in the quantities produced, consumed, sold, purchased, imported or exported, etc.

-- Consumer price index numbers are used to know standards of living of people and to know about the goods and services used by them.
+- Consumer price index numbers are used to know people’s standards of living and the goods and services used by them.

-- Index numbers are used to forecast the future economic trends
+- Index numbers are used to forecast future economic trends

-- Cyclical (long-term movements, which are in the form of oscillation) and seasonal (short term movement, which are linked with the seasons or movements which repeat themselves within a fixed period) movements are measured by index numbers.
+- Cyclical (long-term movements, which are in the form of oscillation) and seasonal (short-term movements, which are linked with the seasons or movements that repeat themselves within a fixed period) movements are measured by index number.

 Index numbers can not be used freely due to the following shortcomings:

-- Improper base period give misleading results.
-Base periods must be free from all types of crisis caused by wars, diseases, strikes, or food shortage, etc. If such a period is not available then average of some or all the periods is selected as base.
+- An improper base period gives misleading results.
+Base periods must be free from all types of crises caused by wars, diseases, strikes, food shortages, etc. If such a period is not available then the average of some or all the periods is selected as the base.

-- Selection of favorite commodities is difficult because use of services and commodities by the individuals vary with the locality of people, social customs, standard of living, occupation, ideas of saving, courage of investment and sources of income, etc.
+- Selection of favorite commodities is difficult because the use of services and commodities by individuals varies with the locality of people, social customs, standard of living, occupation, ideas of saving, courage of investment, and sources of income, etc.

-- Quality of a product cannot be observed at each point, that is, ball to ball commentary is difficult.
+- The quality of a product cannot be observed at each point, that is, ball-to-ball commentary is difficult.
 For example, if we want to view the quality of cloth at each thread before purchasing it becomes impossible.

-- Index numbers give rough measure of relative changes because sampling error or error of measurement may occur at the stages of gathering of data or base period may be improper or number of commodities may be less than required.
-According to Dr. Arriving Fisher the accuracy of index numbers may be increased by increasing the number of commodities.
+- Index number gives a rough measure of relative changes because sampling error or error of measurement may occur at the stages of gathering data or the base period may be improper or the number of commodities may be less than required.
+According to Dr. Arriving Fisher, the accuracy of index numbers may be increased by increasing the number of commodities.

 - Different methods of index numbers usually give different results.

-- Prices vary from place to place according to idea of profit of investors, expenditures on transportation and awareness about the psychology of buyers, hence their collection is difficult.
+- Prices vary from place to place according to the idea of profit of investors, expenditures on transportation, and awareness about the psychology of buyers, hence their collection is difficult.